Double Buggle (Kyle Mooney, Beck Bennett, Anna Bezahler, Isabella Escalante)

 Absolutely.

-Like, yeah, we're just going to take the party bus through Burger King.
+Like, what?
+Yeah.
+Like, what?
+Like, yeah, we're just going to already bust through Burger King.

 Yeah, no, we're going to prom.